 Sustainable Wastewater Treatment for Hospitals / SWaTH is a 3-year project co-funded by the Erasmus+ programme of the European Union, Key Action 2: Cooperation for innovation and the exchange of good practices.
 The Project is carried out under the centralized activity “Capacity-building in the Field of Higher Education” / AC–A02–2019–CBHE.

-The Project Consortium brings together 11 organizations from four European and South Mediterranean (Region 3) countries – France, Sweden, Finland, Spain, and Lebanon.
+The Project Consortium brings together 11 organizations from five European and South Mediterranean (Region 3) countries – France, Sweden, Finland, Spain, and Lebanon.

 The motive of the Project is to bring together European Higher Education Institutions and European factories that own and supply cutting-edge developments, extensive international experience, and innovative learning practices and Higher Education Institutions from Partner countries in the Southern Mediterranean – Region 3 (particularly Lebanon) that need and demand the same practices, expertise, and developments.